 by Amy Scholten, MPH

 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with obsessive-compulsive disorder (OCD).
+Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with OCD.
 By talking openly and regularly with your doctor, you can take an active role in your care.